Skip to main content

 Do not start pages with quotations or numbers if a dropcap is desired.

-• Currency/Inflation: all currency should be written with American decimal notation (eg. $1,234.56).
+• Currency/Inflation: all currency amounts should be written with American decimal notation (eg. $1,234.56).

-If you buy something for ‘$1’ in 2025, it should be written [$1]($2025) to be appropriately adjusted for the future inflation by Inflation.hs; whereas if it’s describing an economics or thought experiment and is just an arbitrary unit of value, it should be left as-is.
-(It would be confusing if 10 years from now, an essay asked you to image Omega flying up to you and offering you ‘$1.21’ if it correctly predicts your response…)
+If you buy something for ‘$1’ in 2026, it should be written [$1]($2026) to be appropriately adjusted for the future inflation by Inflation.hs; whereas if it’s describing an economics or thought experiment and is just an arbitrary unit of value, it should be left as-is.
+(It would be confusing if 10 years from now, an essay asked you to imagine Omega flying up to you and offering you ‘$1.21’ if it correctly predicts your response…)

 • Exclamation: instead of writing ‘?!’, I condense to an interrobang.2